How To Fill Out A Financial Affidavit for Child Support

 • Statements for debts paid monthly

-• Copies of funds automatically withdrawn from your account
+• Copies of funds are automatically withdrawn from your account

 • Daycare expenses, summer camp expenses